webvs2/Nanometer/README.md

 English   |  [简体中文](https://github.com/webvs2/Nanometer/blob/master/README.zh-CN.md)

 <h2 align="centre">What is nanometer-message?</h2>
-* ✨Every piece of information needs to be cherished.
+  * ✨Every piece of information needs to be cherished.<br />
   * 🎉A friendlier message prompt.
 <h2 align="left">Claims the melon<MessageBox有哪些功能？ ></h2>

 * Easy to use